francoismichel/ssh3-spec/draft-michel-ssh3.md

 servers in a similar way to classical HTTPS servers.
 Using valid TLS certificates on the server allows their automatic verification on the client with no explicit user action required.
-Connecting an SSH3 client to a server with no valid cerificate exposes the user to at best the same risk incurred by SSHv2 endpoints relying on Host keys: the user needs to manually validate the certificate before connecting to avoid an attacker to impersonate the server and access the keystrokes typed by the user during the
+Connecting an SSH3 client to a server with no valid cerificate exposes the user to the same risk incurred by SSHv2 endpoints relying on Host keys: the user needs to manually validate the certificate before connecting to avoid an attacker to impersonate the server and access the keystrokes typed by the user during the